gabuladze/execution-report-monitor/README.md

 2. Run `npm start`

 # Tests
 I've included few simple unit tests in the tests directory.
-To run them run: `npm test` or if you docker-compose: `docker exec -it execution-report-monitor npm test`
+To run them run: `npm test` or if you used docker-compose: `docker exec -it execution-report-monitor npm test`